savetheclocktower/lametric-trick-or-treaters/README.md

 When you increment the total via the frontend, the new number will show up on the device within a few seconds, depending on how often you configured the LaMetric app to poll.

-To reset the total, hit the `/reset` endpoint; to set an arbitrary value as the total, hit `/set/X`, where X is an integer.
-(I'm lazy and didn't add these to the interface; you can just type them into your browser.)
+A "More" link at the bottom of the page hides advanced controls — a way to reset the counter to zero, and a way to set an arbitrary value for the counter.

 # Adding it to your LaMetric